berthelemy/mark.berthelemy.net/collections/_posts/2024-03-24-xerte-review.md

 ## Areas for improvement

 - Xerte has been in active development for over 15 years, and there's a lot that is left over from previous versions, such as Flash files and out of date copyright messages.
-But more worrying is that the core elearning package design is not responsive.
+Even more worrying is that the core elearning package design is not responsive.
 It doesn't work well on mobile devices.
 I'm surprised at that, given the target learner group - university students.
 - The documentation is all over the place.
 There's a wiki, a readthedocs site, legacy documents in the main website and documents last updated in 2013 inside the installation package.
 Unfortunately, a Google search for Xerte documentation returns the out-of-date docs as the first link.
 And the documentation that does exist is difficult to use and not complete - especially that for administrators.
 - The last release was in March 2023 (as of March 2024).
 Work is taking place inside Github, but it's not making its way out to users.
 It gives the impression that the software is no longer well supported, which I believe to be untrue.
 - The marketing is confused.
 Is is called Xerte?
 Is it Xerte Online Toolkits?
 Is it XOT?
 Personally, I'd go with the simplest - "Xerte".
 The online toolkits moniker seems to be a leftover from previous incarnations.